Abhi78k/A-star-algorithm-maze-solver/README.md

 # A-star-algorithm-maze-solver
-implementing the A star algorithm and priority queue data structure to solve mazes efficiently while visualizing the result
+This program aims at implementing the A star algorithm and priority queue data structure to solve mazes efficiently while visualizing the result.

+##Dependencies:
+- Utilized a `pyamaze` module for the robust creation and the visualisation of the mazes.